 While the death of Bro.
-Prince brought sorrow to our hearts, yet with the sorrow, was a world of joy in knowing that he had worked for Jesus ceive his "hire" (reward).
+Prince brought sorrow to our hearts, yet with the sorrow, was a world of joy in knowing that he had worked for Jesus, and now at the close of day, he was called to receive his "hire" (reward).

-E. H. Miller.
-LaGrange, Ga.
+-E. H. Miller, LaGrange, Ga.

-Wilks-William Wesley Wilks was born April 1884, Walnut Springs, Texas; departed this
+Wilks-William Wesley Wilks was born April 1, 1884, Walnut Springs, Texas; departed this life Nov.
+26, 1946, at his home, six miles from Dublin, Tex.

-In August, 1905, he was united in marriage to Miss Erie Taylor, to which union seven children Bentley, and thus lived a faithful Christian life
+In August, 1905, he was united in marriage to Miss Erie Taylor, to which union seven children were born-five boys and two girls.
+He obeyed the gospel in 1912, under the preaching of J. T. Bentley, and thus lived a faithful Christian life for 34 years.

-Brother Wilks was a preacher of the gospel of Christ for a number of years, having led many souls to the Lord by his teaching and by his life. both publicly and privately, being a strong contender for the "unity of the spirit in the bond of peace," and if we had more of his type, the cause of Christ would be in better condition.
+Brother Wilks was a preacher of the gospel of Christ for a number of years, having led many souls to the Lord by his teaching and by his life, both publicly and privately, being a strong contender for the "unity of the spirit in the bond of peace," and if we had more of his type, the cause of Christ would be in better condition.